dev-luqman/Dev-Blogs/blogs/ec2_instance.md

 ## Create Ec2 Instance on Aws Console
 There are multiple way EC2 instance can be created but the console seems like the most convenient way for beginners.
-There are multiple steps to consider when creating EC2 for prometheus(monitorin server) setup which are will be listed below
+There are multiple steps to consider when creating EC2 for prometheus(monitorin server) setup which are listed below

 ### Pre-Steps